 The rationales of Ferguson plot analysis

-Ferguson plots were first published by Kenneth A. Ferguson when he analyzed hormones of the pituitary gland in starch gels (Fig.3 and Equation 1 of article published in Metabolism 13, 985-1002 (1964)).
-The Ferguson plot is the semi-logarithmic plot of electrophoretic mobility vs. gel concentration.
-Please read on for a detailed explanation.
+This semi-logarithmic plot was first published by Kenneth A. Ferguson, when he analyzed hormones of the pituitary gland in starch gels (Fig.3 and Equation 1 of article published in Metabolism 13, 985-1002 (1964)).
+Chrambach and Rodbard [Science 172, 440 (1971)] adopted for it the name Ferguson plot.
+Ferguson discussed the Origin of the Ferguson plot in Electrophoresis 28, 499-500 (2007).

 Picture of Ferguson plot